mko-x/docker-nginx-proxy/README.md

 ## More container env vars

-### STATIC_FILE_CONFIG
+### VIRTUAL_STATIC_FILE_CONFIG

+#### Info

 If you have a volume mounted from docker host to container, you can enable **X-Accel** headers to be handled by nginx.
 So if you have a webserver (e.g. [httpd/Apache](http://httpd.apache.org/) or another [nginx](http://nginx.org/)) within the container image, it could be skipped and nginx will serve static files instead.
-That would provide an performance increase of course - although not in any case.
+That could provide a performance increase possibly - although not in any case.

 e.g. owncloud with fastcgi -> [fastcgi_param MOD_X_ACCEL_REDIRECT_ENABLED on;](https://doc.owncloud.org/server/5.0/admin_manual/configuration/xsendfile.html)